 Today we're releasing our first open source dataset: a Multi-Accent English ASR Dataset — 7,377 recordings totaling 10.25 hours of audio, spanning 11 L1 language backgrounds, gender-balanced, and produced end-to-end by native speakers of each language on our Expert Network, Workbolt, and processed through our Data Foundry.

 English is the world's most-transcribed language, and one of the clearest examples of what happens when frontier AI models haven't learned from the full range of real human speech.
-"Works for me" quietly means "works for people who sound like the model's training set."
-Accent coverage is still where most automatic speech recognition (ASR) systems silently degrade: higher word error rates (WERs), worse disfluency handling, and a long tail of speakers who have learned to speak louder and slower to be understood by their devices.
+Accent coverage is still where most automatic speech recognition (ASR) systems silently degrade: higher word error rates (WERs), worse disfluency handling, and a long tail of speakers who have learned to speak louder and slower to be understood by their devices.[1]

 Closing that gap isn't a compute or architecture problem.
-It's a human-data problem — the cadence of a real human voice, across accents and dialects that no model was trained to understand.
-Scaling compute won't conjure it.
-Synthetic data won't approximate it.
-The only way through is to capture it from the people who actually speak that way, and encode it into the data frontier models learn from.
+It's a human-data problem — the cadence of a real human voice, across accents and dialects that no model was trained to understand.[2]

 What's in the dataset